khuedoan/homelab/docs/installation/production/external-resources.md

 <!-- | Minio           | Bucket     | Onsite backup                                                                                               | -->
 <!-- | AWS             | S3 Glacier | Offsite backup                                                                                              | -->

-This layer will:

-- Create external resources
-- Add external secrets to namespaces

 ## Create credentials

 You'll be asked to provide these credentials on first build.